abhinavchadaga/lyric-finder/README.md

 ## Search Engine implementations

-This project was originally written to explore the use of parallelization in improving the map-reduce paradigm.
+This project was originally written to explore the use of parallelization for improving the performance of the map-reduce paradigm.
 The backend can be initialized using one of three search-engines: a sequential, cpu implementation, a thread-parallel implementation that uses STL threads, and a CUDA implementation.

 When tested on a standard Ubuntu Linux desktop workstation, the CUDA implementation is the fastest (and most consistent performer) followed by the STL thread-parallel implementation.
 The sequential implementation is understandably last.